 This is a Position of Trust and a satisfactory Criminal Record Check is required.

-The knowledge, skills, and abilities required for this job are normally acquired through a diploma in business administration or related field.
-Minimum three (3) years of relevant experience in accounting, auditing or similar financial area in a computerized environment; experience supervising, mentoring, and/or providing training and/or guidance to colleagues and/or subordinate staff.
+The knowledge, skills, and abilities required for this job are usually obtained through a diploma in business administration or related field, minimum of 3 years relevant experience in accounting, auditing, or similar financial area, in a computerized environment, experience in conducting background research and analysis, developing financial reports and summaries, in providing advisory services to clients.
+Plus experience in supervising, mentoring, and/or providing training and/or guidance to colleagues and/or subordinate staff.